Ritul-Raj/Ritul-Raj/README.md

 - 👯 I’m looking to collaborate on **Web development projects**

-- 💬 Ask me about **Any frontend topic & Concept of data structure and algorithm**
+- 💬 Ask me about **Any Development topic & Concept of data structure and algorithm**

 - 📫 How to reach me **ritulraj1000@gmail.com**